Definition

 Does Spider Solitaire always have a solution?

 No, it is not always possible to win a game of Spider even if you play perfectly, simply due to the rules of the game.
-When playing optimally, about 1/3 of Spider games can be solved.
+When playing optimally, about 1/3 of games can be solved.

 Mistakes made by the player, particularly real blunders like clearing a tableau with no King to replace it, can further reduce those chances of victory.